Nid04/Image-Caption-Generator/README.md

-## Software Engineering Project

-## Project Title: Image Caption generator using AI/ML with User Feedback
+## Image Caption generator using AI/ML with User Feedback

-## Name: Nidhi Sinha

 # Table of Content #
 1. [Overview](#Overview)